damianolombardo/foamExtensions/README.md

-Applications for OpenFOAM 5.0 binary install on Ubuntu 14.04 LTS
+Applications for OpenFOAM 7x binary install on Ubuntu 20.04 LTS

 To compile an executable app then do:
-* sudo su
-* . /opt/openfoam50/etc/bashrc
 * ./Allwmake